vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Continuation of donations list website (DLW) through 2022

-For much of the second half of 2021, I resummed work on the donations list website (DLW).
-I plan to continue focusing on this through the first hal of 2022, and expect to reevaluate around June 2022 how I want to continue.
+For much of the second half of 2021, I resumed work on the donations list website (DLW).
+I plan to continue focusing on this through the first half of 2022, and expect to reevaluate around June 2022 how I want to continue.
 Most likely I will continue to have this as a primary focus for most of 2022.

-## Devops/server maintenance work (Q1 2022 and maybe more)
+## Devops/server maintenance work through 2022

 My current Linode setup, and most of my softwares and tools, were last put together in September 2016.
 They need an upgrade along several